The Myers-Briggs Type Indicator is a tool we often use to help people identify opportunities for professional and personal development.

 How does the Myers-Briggs Type Indicator work?

-You will be asked to respond to a series of statements in a written or online questionnaire.
-For each statement you will need to indicate to what extent it applies to you.
+You start by responding to a series of statements in a written or online questionnaire.
+For each statement you indicate to what extent it applies to you.

 Your responses are then assessed to calculate your personality type.
 It will be one of sixteen options such as ISTJ (Introversion, Sensing, Thinking, Judging) or ENFP (Extraversion, iNtuition, Feeling, Perceiving).